 Who can have breast conserving surgery?

-Breast conserving surgery is usually suited to women who fit all of these criteria:
+Breast conserving surgery is usually suited to women who fit these criteria:

 - have enough breast volume to allow removal of the tumour without causing the breast to be distorted

-Breast conserving surgery is not suitable for women who:
+Breast conserving surgery is usually not suitable for women who:

 - have multiple tumours in the breast, encompassing more than one quadrant